GilsEce/todo-app-nuxt/README.md

 # t-1

-> Simple Todo app project with vue 3 and nuxt, composition api. this project will show :
+> Simple Todo app project with vue 3 composition api and nuxt,. this project will show :

 * How to use composition api.
+* How to use vuex modular in nuxt.
 * How to use vuex in composition api.
 * How to create and use a custom vuex, mapGetters and mapActions using custom hooks.